-Numerical operator
+Numeric operator

-- e end-of-list bit.
-Set in the last $\{op,\ value\}$ pair in the list. - a AND bit.
+e - end-of-list bit.
+Set in the last {op, value} pair in the list.

+a - AND bit.
 If unset, the previous term is logically ORed with the current one.
 If set, the operation is a logical AND.
 It should be unset in the first operator byte of a sequence.
 The AND operator has higher priority than OR for the purposes of evaluating logical expressions.

-len - length of the value field for this operand is given as (1 << len).
+len - length of the value field for this operand encodes 1 (00) 4 (11) bytes.
+Type 3 flow component values are always encoded as single byte (len = 00).